 Although there is a strong connection between obstructive sleep apnea and morning headaches, the morning headache symptoms are different than a chronic migraine headache.

-A sleep apnea-induced headache will often improve or subside on its own, while a migraine could last for up to 72 hours without the right treatment.
+A sleep apnea-induced headache will often improve or subside on its own, while a migraine attack could last for up to 72 hours without the right treatment.

 In addition, apnea-induced headaches usually ache while migraine headaches throb.